hienbui9999/CasperSDKInSwift/README.md

 }
 ```

-Here is the call by BlockHeight, you can change the BlockHeight in the .Height() parameter
+Call by BlockHeight, you can change the BlockHeight in the .Height() parameter

 ``` swift
 do {